WeWork Takes 112K SF at Five Manhattan West for Amazon Office Space

 WeWork signed a 112,265-square-foot sublease at Brookfield Properties’ 16-story office tower on behalf of Amazon, according to a recent office report from CBRE (CBRE).

-Brookfield declined to disclose who WeWork subleased the office space from.
 Other tenants of the 1.6 million-square-foot building include financial services company Betterment and J.P.
 Morgan Chase, which was looking to offload more than 100,000 square feet there in 2021.

-“WeWork is proud to partner with Amazon in supporting its real estate strategy across key markets,” a spokesperson for WeWork said in a statement to Commercial Observer.
+“WeWork is proud to partner with Amazon in supporting its real estate strategy across key markets,” a spokesperson for WeWork said in a statement to CO.
 “This transaction underscores the growing demand for flexible, high-quality and tailored workspace solutions, empowering companies like Amazon to optimize their footprints efficiently and at scale.”

 The length of the sublease and the asking rent were unclear, but a CBRE report found office rents in Manhattan averaged $77.13 per square foot in January.